 - 5. Managed depletion; or, - 6.
-Any combination of the methods listed above in paragraphs (1) through (5). - B. The District may impose more restrictive permit conditions on new permit applications and permit amendment applications to increase use by historic or existing users, provided that: - 1. such limitations apply to all subsequent new permit applications and increased use by historic or existing users, regardless of type or location of use; - 2. such limitations bear a reasonable relationship to the existing District management plan; and - 3. such limitations are reasonably necessary to protect existing use. - C. In regulating the production of groundwater based on tract size or acreage, the District may consider the service needs of a retail water utility as defined in these Rules. - D. To the extent possible, the District shall issue permits up to the point that the total volume of groundwater permitted equals the managed available groundwater.
-This subsection is effective only after the managed available groundwater is provided to the District by the Executive Administrator of the Texas Water Development Board. - E. In issuing a permit for a production volume based upon existing or historic use, the District will not discriminate between volume associated with land or wells on land irrigated for production and land or wells on land that was irrigated for production or participating in a federal conservation program.
+Any combination of the methods listed above in paragraphs (1) through (5). - B. The District may impose more restrictive permit conditions on new permit applications and permit amendment applications to increase use by historic or existing users, provided that: - 1. such limitations apply to all subsequent new permit applications and increased use by historic or existing users, regardless of type or location of use; - 2. such limitations bear a reasonable relationship to the existing District management plan; and - 3. such limitations are reasonably necessary to protect existing use. - C. In regulating the production of groundwater based on tract size or acreage, the District may consider the service needs of a retail water utility as defined in these Rules. - D. To the extent possible, the District shall issue permits up to the point that the total volume of exempt and permitted groundwater production will achieve an applicable desired future condition under Section 36.In issuing permits, the District shall manage total groundwater production on a long-term basis to achieve an applicable desired future condition and consider; - 1.
+The modeled available groundwater determined by the executive administrator; - 2.
+The executive administrator's estimate of the current and projected amount of groundwater produced under exemptions granted by District Rules and Section 36.117; - 3.
+The amount of groundwater authorized under permits previously issued by the District; - 4.
+A reasonable estimate of the amount of groundwater that is actually produced under permits issued by the District; and - 5.
+Yearly precipitation and production patterns. - E. In issuing a permit for a production volume based upon existing or historic use, the District will not discriminate between volume associated with land or wells on land irrigated for production and land or wells on land that was irrigated for production or participating in a federal conservation program.